bevry/getmac/README.md

 // Fetch the computer's MAC address console.log(getMAC())

-// Fetch the computer's MAC address for a specific interace console.log(getMAC('eth0'))
+// Fetch the computer's MAC address for a specific interface console.log(getMAC('eth0'))

 // Validate that an address is a MAC address